demisto/content/Packs/Zoom/Integrations/Zoom_IAM/README.md

 There is no context output for this command.
 ## Incident Mirroring

-You can enable incident mirroring between Cortex XSOAR incidents and Zoom_IAM Dev corresponding events (available from Cortex XSOAR version 6.0.0).
+You can enable incident mirroring between Cortex XSOAR incidents and Zoom_IAM corresponding events (available from Cortex XSOAR version 6.0.0).
 To set up the mirroring:
 1. Enable *Fetching incidents* in your instance configuration.

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.
-**Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Zoom_IAM Dev.
+**Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and Zoom_IAM.